 It’s the most surefire way to grab students’ attention.
-Check if your classroom has a way to play music, and then load up your iPod with a classroom playlist or burn a few CDs.
+Check if your classroom has a way to play music, and then load up your phone or Spotify account with a classroom playlist, and perhaps pack a small bluetooth speaker if you have one on hand.
 When you first arrive, survey your students to find out their favorite songs or bands.
 You can use this information to find songs they’ll like that will teach different concepts.
 For instance, Bruno Mars’ “Count on Me” is a great way to practice “if” phrases in the 1st conditional tense.

 From celebrities to breaking news, visual images and recognizable faces draw us in.
 You can use video clips to introduce a lesson or as the entire day’s activity.
 Since over 70 percent of communication is non-verbal, videos help students learn and understand English through body language and facial expressions.

 Lesson plan idea: For an activity on describing people, moods, and personalities, show several clips from famous movies - I recommend Pirates of the Caribbean, Ratatouille, and Harry Potter.
 Have each group brainstorm as many accurate adjectives as possible to describe the character and scene.
 This activity can help students to understand the subtleties between different words, like “angry” and “frustrated.”

 3. Newspapers and Magazines

 Who says print is dead?
 If you’re teaching in a rural school or don’t have reliable internet access, articles from your home paper can come in handy.
 Pack up a copy of the The New York Times and make copies of articles once you arrive in-country.